havelund/daut/README.md

 - `DautOptions.RECORD_OK` (static variable): when set to true, every `ok` (success) reached will be reported.
 Default is false.

+- `DautOptions.SHOW_TRANSITIONS` (static variable): when set to true, events that trigger transitions are shown.
+Default is false.

 - `Monitor.STOP_ON_ERROR`: when set to true an error will case the monitor to stop.
 Default is false.
 This option is local to each monitor.